Evelien van Es Business & Life Coaching

 3.4 The agreement for following an online training is concluded through the digital registration of a customer, in accordance with the specified registration conditions, aimed at the conclusion of an agreement for following an online learning course;

-3.5 The agreement to purchase a product or service is concluded by electronic acceptance by the customer of the online offer from the provider and compliance with the associated conditions;
+3.5 The agreement to purchase a product or service is concluded by electronic acceptance by the customer of the online offer from the provider and compliance with the associated conditions, or by purchase and payment of a physical product (such as a book).

-4.1 Prices quoted by the provider are exclusive of VAT, as well as exclusive of all other levies, duties or charges owed in connection with the execution of the agreement;
+4.1 Prices quoted by the provider are exclusive of VAT, as well as exclusive of all other levies, duties or charges owed in connection with the execution of the agreement, unless explicitly stated otherwise;

 4.2 Most EU business owners are not charged VAT because the VAT is shifted.
-Dutch VAT is charged to private EU individuals.
+Dutch VAT is charged to private EU and non-EU individuals.

 4.3 Travel and subsistence expenses related to following on-site components of a program and costs of recommended literature, printed materials and other necessary support materials are not included in the program prices unless expressly agreed otherwise.
 The provider can charge the aforementioned costs separately.